learn-the-web/topics/javascript-effects.md

 </html>
 ```

-In our Javascript we can now detect when an element scrolls to the top of the page.
+In our JavaScript we can now detect when an element scrolls to the top of the page.

 ```js
 var $img = $('.thing');